-Schools that show improvement, student performances and school effectiveness earn greater autonomy, flexibility, will recognition and discretion in the use of The design for the use of these resources. additional resources will be determined by the schools themselves.
+Schools that show improvement, student performances and school effectiveness will earn greater autonomy, flexibility, recognition and discretion in the use of resources.
+The design for the use of these additional resources will be determined by the schools themselves.
 The intent is to enable the schools to continue and expand their work with greater professional discretion.

+Section 58

-Section 58 Shared Accountability
+Shared Accountability

-Our system of accountability is shared accountability where expectations and standards are clearly defined: assessments are credible, measure true progress and provide information to improve practice; triggers of support, assistance and intervention are defined and incentives to improve practice exist for individual educators (teachers, administrators, support staff), groups of educators (schools, schools-within-schools, primary unit. intermediate unit, houses, etc.) and others (parents, community, human service agencies, governmental institutions and businesses).
+Our system of accountability is shared where expectations accountability standards are clearly defined: assessments are credible, measure true progress and provide information to improve practice; triggers of support, assistance and intervention are defined and incentives to improve practice exist for individual educators (teachers, administrators, support staff), groups of educators (schools, schools-within-schools, primary unit. intermediate unit, houses, etc.) and others (parents, community, human service agencies, governmental institutions and businesses).

-Further, the Rochester City School District and RTA recognize that schools or groups of educators within school (schoolswithin-schools, primary unit or intermediate unit) are the essential unit) are the essential unit of accountability and that student achievement is the essential indicator of progress.
+Further, the Rochester City School District and RTA recognize that schools or groups of educators within school (schools-within-schools, primary unit or intermediate unit) are the essential unit of accountability and that student achievement is the essential indicator of progress.